behave/behave/README.rst

 FIX:

   * FIX issue #67: JSON formatter cannot serialize tables.
+  * FIX issue #66: context.table and context.text are not cleared.
   * FIX issue #65: unrecognized --tag-help argument.
   * FIX issue #64: Exit status not set to 1 even there are failures in certain cases (related to: #52)
   * FIX issue #63: 'ScenarioOutline' object has no attribute 'stdout'.